zeus2198/psit-lockdown-notes-dl/README.md

 npm install
 ```

-After this head to index.js folder, and look for the following lines:
+After this head to `index.js` file, and look for the following lines:
 ```
 const username = "18164102**";
 const password = "****";